LiorSinai/TransformersLite.jl/README.md

 Y = model(X) # 3×8 CuArray{Float32, 2, CUDA.Mem.DeviceBuffer}
 ```

+More extensive examples were part of this repository.
+They have since been moved to [github.com/LiorSinai/TransformersLite-Examples](https://github.com/LiorSinai/TransformersLite-Examples).

 ## Installation

 Download the GitHub repository (it is not registered).
 Then in the Julia REPL: